-YouTube is filled with videos of dancing animals.
-There are dogs, cats, bears, ferrets, squirrels, dolphins, fish, and perhaps most famously, parrots.
+Of course, YouTube is filled with videos of dancing animals.
+There are dogs, cats, bears, ferrets, squirrels, dolphins, fish and parrots.
 But despite all of the video evidence, many scientists remain skeptical.

 The debate lies in a crucial distinction.
 While many animals are obviously capable of "moving rhythmically" to music, that's not the same thing as dancing.
 Dancing, according to scientists, requires an untutored, spontaneous response where the animal moves on the beat, matching motion to the music, according to NPR.
 By "untutored" and "spontaneous," that means the animal can't have a trainer or a human in the room that it is copying.
 The animal also can't spend weeks listening to the tune before perfecting its moves.
 In order to dance like humans do, the animal should be capable of finding the beat on its first listen.

-It's an impressive display.
-So impressive, in fact, that when Patel first came across one of Snowball's videos himself, his jaw "hit the floor."
+When Patel first came across one of Snowball's videos, his jaw "hit the floor."
 Though he counted himself among scientists skeptical of such displays, he knew he had to meet this bird to find out for himself.

-Patel had an experiment in mind.
-He brought with him a CD containing 11 different versions of the Backstreet Boys' song "Everybody."
-All of the versions were the same pitch as the original, but each remix used an altered tempo.
+Patel brought with him a CD containing 11 different versions of "Everybody."
+All were the same pitch as the original, but each remix used an altered tempo.

 So how did Snowball do?
-Well, he ended up being "on the beat" only about 25 percent of the time.
-While that may not sound up to snuff if you're comparing him to Justin Timberlake, it turns out that 25 percent is still better than pure chance.
+Well, he ended up being "on the beat" only about 25% of the time.
+While that may not sound up to snuff if you're comparing him to Justin Timberlake, it turns out that 25% is still better than pure chance.
 While Snowball wasn't a great dancer, he was, nevertheless, a dancer.
 Patel and team concluded in their paper that Snowball was officially the first scientifically validated nonhuman dancer.